Skip to main content

 1. Click the Pair player button in the top right corner

-2. The pairing dialog appears
+2. The Pair player to screen dialog appears

 Pairing Dialog Fields